capynet/GetGeolocation/README.md

   // Not available callback
   function () {
-    console.warn('This browser do not suport geolocation');
+    console.warn('This browser do not support geolocation');
   }

 );